Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 Depending on your buyer’s persona and their interests, consider the following strategy for social media marketing:

-• Twitter: Share product news and quickly answer customer inquiries in real-time.
-Nike, Starbucks do it best.
+- Twitter: Share product news and quickly answer customer inquiries in real-time.
+Nike and Starbucks do it best.

-• Pinterest: Share inspiring ideas like blogs, infographics, e-books
+- Pinterest: Share inspiring ideas like blogs, infographics, and e-books.

 Facebook is an inexpensive way for small and mid-sized businesses to market products/services to virtually any customer segment.
 With over six million advertisers, Facebook is one of the largest marketing channels.

-Facebook ads trump other channels because of advanced targeting options like demographics, interests, online behavior, connections and more to reach Core, Custom, or Lookalike audiences.
+Facebook ads trump other channels because they offer advanced targeting options, such as demographics, interests, online behavior, connections, and more, to reach Core, Custom, or Lookalike audiences.

 Here are the steps to advertise using Facebook Ads:

-• Use Facebook ads manager that offers every function you need to start ad campaigns, e.g., audience targeting, budget, run time, real-time statistics, and much more.
+- Use Facebook Ads Manager, which offers every function you need to start ad campaigns, such as audience targeting, budget, run time, real-time statistics, and much more.

 If your business relies on a strong visual factor, consider advertising on Instagram instead.
 As a subsidiary of Facebook, you’ll get all the options to connect with the audience using visual sales.